How to deal with housing benefit delays

 1. Send the council all the information it needs

-Keep a record of the information you send, getting a receipt for any documents you hand over.
+Keep a record of the information you send.
+Get receipts for documents you hand over.

 3. Check the council got your application

-Make sure the council has received your application and has all the right information.
+Make sure the council gets your application and all the right information.

 4. Keep your original documents

-The housing benefit department will want to see the original of important documents such as your passport and driving licence, and not copies.
+The council's housing benefit team wants to see the originals of important documents like your passport and driver's licence.

-Ask the housing benefit department to make copies for their records and leave you with the originals.
+Ask them to make copies of your original documents and leave you with the originals.

 What to do if your claim is delayed